oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 feature ("safe transfer") to prevent unrecoverable tokens if sent to an address that does not expect to receive tokens.

 Multi-asset contract supports atomic batch transfer of multiple tokens between two accounts.
+Either all transfers in a batch are successful or all of the transfers are discarded.

 Administrative operations to create new token types, mint and burn tokens are not part of multi-asset contract specification.
 Their implementation may differ depending